Maui Hiking Tours and Info

 - Na Ala Hele Trail and Access System – Do it yourself site to find great public trails on all parts of Maui Just click a number for an in depth description of each hike.
 A fantastic resource.

 - Hike Maui – Short, half and full day adventures as well as specialty treks.
 Hike Maui guides are a treasure in themselves so be sure to see the bios for these many knowledgeable and capable hiking guides.

-- Maui Cave Adventures – Care to hike through a ten thousand year old Lava tube?.
+- Road to Hana Lava Tubes – Care to hike through a ten thousand year old Lava tube?.
 Several enjoyable short tours and one hardcore spelunkers crawling-on-your-knees adventure.

 There’s not a lot to choose from as far as outfitters go on Maui.
 But in Kahului you can get good boots at

 - Famous Footwear – is at Queen Ka’ahumanu Mall in Kahului an is probably the best place to look for hiking shoes and boots but there is also Walmart & Target in Kahului.
 Unfortunately there is not any specifically hiking related shoe stores on island.
 Bringing shoes you’re already comfortable with is best but make sure they are rugged, the ragged rocks of Maui’s lava rocks can shred old or less rugged footwear fairly easily.

 - Gear up with camping gear on Maui Camping Company’s, Maui Camping Gear.
 You can buy or rent portable stoves, tents, waterproofing spray, silverware, cooking pans, water filters, solar power, bedding, sleeping bags, hammocks, air mattresses, backpacks and more.